mlswg/mls-protocol/draft-ietf-mls-protocol.md

 encryption scheme defined by cipher\_suite.
 The whole structure is signed using the client's signature key.
 A KeyPackage object with an invalid signature field MUST be considered malformed.

-The input to the signature computation comprises all of the fields except for the signature field.
+The signature is computed by the function `SignWithLabel` with a label `KeyPackage` and a content comprising of all of the fields except for the signature field.

 ~~~~~
 enum {